juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 Use `kubectl describe <app-pod-name>` to view the events of the current application Pod, and confirm that it has entered the mounting process, and is not a scheduling failure or other errors unrelated to mounting JuiceFS.

-If the application pod's event is:
+If the application Pod's event is:

 - `driver name csi.juicefs.com not found` or `csi.sock no such file`

-  Check whether the CSI Node pod on the corresponding node is running normally.
+  Check whether the CSI Node Pod on the corresponding node is running normally.
 For details, see [documentation](#csi-node-pod-failure).

 - `Unable to attach or mount volumes: xxx`

-  Check the logs of the CSI Node pod on the corresponding node and filter out the relevant logs of the corresponding PV.
+  Check the logs of the CSI Node Pod on the corresponding node and filter out the relevant logs of the corresponding PV.
 If you cannot find logs similar to `NodePublishVolume: volume_id is <pv name>`, and the Kubernetes version is below 1.26.0, 1.25.1, 1.24.5, 1.23.11, it may be due to a bug in kubelet that prevents the triggering of the volume publish request.
 For more details, see [#109047](https://github.com/kubernetes/kubernetes/issues/109047).

   At this point, you can try: